TimoJohannes/DymFT/README.md

 # Dymopixelprinter
-Firmware for the super funky dymFT, a needleprinter for dymo labels.
+Firmware for the super funky dymFT, a needleprinter for dymo labels (the 9mm embossing variant).
 It's made from printer and CD-drive junk, an old PS2 keyboard and a 16x2 character display.

 ![the printer](https://github.com/TimoJohannes/Dymopixelprinter/blob/master/img/dymFT_01.jpg?raw=true)